Practical Limits to Single-Mode Vacuum Squeezing with a SNAIL Parametric Amplifier: IMD MEASUREMENT

 Here, we use $G_{\mathrm{IL}}=|S_{11, \mathrm{on}}|^2$, the gain accounting for insertion loss of the SPA, rather than $G=\frac{|S_{11, \mathrm{on}}|^2}{|S_{11, \mathrm{off}}|^2}$.
 Experimentally, this requires calibration of the microwave line insertion loss through a measurement with the SPA flux-tuned far from the frequency of interest.

-$\theta_g$ is $\angle S_{11}$ at the SPA's input.
+The angle $\theta_g$ is $\angle S_{11}$ at the input of the SPA.
 This can be measured with a VNA, provided that the phase shift due to cables and other microwave components is compensated.
 Near resonance with the amplifier off, $\angle S_{11} =0$; the phase shift due to components at that frequency can thus be measured exactly, and subtracted from the measured phase at the same frequency with the amplifier on to determine $\theta_g$.
 According to theory,

-With the above expressions and the necessary VNA measurements, we are able to calculate $|K|$ from $IIP_3$ data.
-See appendix \ref{app:iip3} for additional theoretical details.
+With the above expressions and the necessary VNA measurements, we are able to calculate the $|K|$ values in Fig.~\ref{fig:imd_squeezing}\subref{fig:s_kerr} from the $IIP_3$ data of Fig.~\ref{fig:imd_squeezing}\subref{fig:iip3}.
+See Appendix \ref{app:iip3} for additional theoretical details.

-\subsection{IMD Theory for a Detuned SPA}
+\section{IMD THEORY FOR A DETUNED SPA}